glotzerlab/signac-docs/docs/source/tutorial.rst

     [U]:unknown [R]:registered [Q]:queued [A]:active [I]:inactive [!]:requires_attention

 Jobs signified with ``Q`` are queued in the cluster; when calling ``python project.py status -d`` again, if ``signac`` queries the cluster to find those jobs have begun running, their status will be reported ``A``.

+See the :ref:`cluster-submission` section for further details on how to use the ``submit`` option and the :ref:`environments` section for details on submitting to your particular cluster.

 .. todo::